 Part of our responsibility in this area is to work with outside agencies such as Educational Welfare or Social Care to make sure all pupils are kept safe.
 This means that at times we are obliged to pass on concerns or information to these agencies.
 The school will always do this in consultation with parents unless to do so could put a child at risk

 The Designated Safeguarding Lead at Blagdon Primary School is Mrs Jenny Campbell, our Headteacher.
-As well as Mrs Campbell, we have two Deputy Safeguarding Officers, Miss Brock, our Deputy Headteacher, and Mrs Hawkes, our Learning Mentor.
+As well as Mrs Campbell, we have two Deputy Safeguarding Officers, Mrs Burnell, Class Teacher, and Mrs Hawkes, our Learning Mentor.
 If you need to speak with any of these members of staff and you are not sure how to contact them, please ask at the School Office.

 Our Safeguarding Governor is Mrs Carol Marsh.

-Any concerns about children’s welfare or wellbeing should be discussed with Mrs Campbell, Miss Brock or Mrs Hawkes as soon as possible.
+Any concerns about children’s welfare or wellbeing should be discussed with Mrs Campbell, Mrs Burnell or Mrs Hawkes as soon as possible.
 Mrs Hawkes is also our Mental Health Lead and Young Carers point of contact.

 There is a planned curriculum for safeguarding.
 This teaches your children how to keep themselves safe and what to do if any adult makes them feel unsafe.